Top 7 English-Speaking Real Estate Lawyers in Japan

 Takasuke Kishi is a Tokyo-based English-speaking real estate lawyer at Ginza OHK Law Offices, specializing in real estate, construction law, and legal issues.

 He primarily focuses on real estate rental and sales, construction, and renovation troubles.
-Still, he can consult on various real estate issues, including rent negotiation, building eviction and relocation, land lease rights, defective housing, voluntary sales, noise issues, and land boundary disputes.
+He can consult on various real estate issues, including rent negotiation, building eviction and relocation, land lease rights, defective housing, voluntary sales, noise issues, and land boundary disputes.

 The first consultation at Ginza OHK Law Offices is free and for unlimited time.
 Afterward, each consultation will cost 10,000 yen.
 Email consultation is also available.